woleet/woleet-openapi-java-client/docs/DomainApi.md

 # **deleteDomainUser**
 > deleteDomainUser(userid)

-Delete a user.
+Delete a domain user.

-Use this operation to delete a user.
+Use this operation to delete a domain user.

 ### Example
 ```java